allthriveai/insights/how-comedy-pitch-sparked-new-thinking.md

 - What social norms around friendship and community are actually ridiculous?
 - Where are the gaps between what we say we want and what we actually do?

 These questions led to insights that directly improved my product strategy.
-The comedy pitch wasn't just entertainment—it was market research disguised as performance art.
+The comedy pitch wasn't just entertainment it was market research disguised as performance art.

 ### 3. Authenticity Beats Perfection

 In traditional pitches, we polish everything to a high shine.
 We eliminate uncertainty, downplay challenges, and present ourselves as the inevitable solution to a clear problem.

 Comedy demands the opposite.
 It requires admitting failures, embracing awkwardness, and finding strength in vulnerability.
-When I joked about my own struggles with social connection—the very problems Kinlia was built to solve—the audience didn't lose confidence in my startup.
+When I joked about my own struggles with social connection the very problems Kinlia was built to solve the audience didn't lose confidence in my startup.
 They connected with me as a human being.

 ## The Science Behind Why Pitches Do Better With Fun